victor-gil-sepulveda/PhD-PDBTrajectoryMerger/README.md

 #PDB Trajectory Merger

 A very simple Python program to merge trajectories of biomolecules in PDB format.
 Trajectories can have an arbitrary number of frames, which means that it can be used to merge single PDBs too.
-The only restriction is that all each frame (conformation or system) must be encompassed by  *MODEL* / *ENMDL* tags.
+The only restriction is that every frame (conformation or system) must be encompassed by  *MODEL* / *ENMDL* tags.
 If the last frame is broken, the merger will automatically skip it.

 ##Usage